 - Always trim nails in a calm environment and provide positive reinforcement.

 - Proper training to scratch on appropriate surfaces, combined with nail care, can prevent damage in the home.

 Trimming a cat’s nails is not difficult.
 It just takes a little practice. -Dr. Debra Givin, DVM

-As with any skill, becoming proficient at nail trimming will take some time and patience.
+As with any skill, becoming comfortable and skilled at nail trims will take some time and patience.
 Your cat might try to discourage your efforts, but if you remain calm, cool, and collected you will succeed and nail trimming will soon become part of your normal routine.

-Check out additional resources from the Washington State University College of Veterinary Medicine and The Cat Doctor for information and photos on nail trimming tools, tips for success, and how to position your cat for their trim.
+Check out additional resources from the Washington State University College of Veterinary Medicine for information and photos on nail trimming tools, tips for success, and how to position your cat for their trim.